mhdawson/arduino-esp8266/DoorAndTempSensor/README.md

   * pass - the password for the wireless network

-* Device configuration from configuration for device (ex GarageDoorConfig.h):
+* Device configuration from configuration for device (ex ..\devices-config\GarageDoorConfig.h):
   * DEVICE_2272_ID - The 2272 code used for this sensor.
 If you have
     multiple sensors make this unique for each one.
   * DOOR_TOPIC - mqtt topic to most door open/close messages.